Drunk teens smoking weed is a mainstay for coming-of-age flicks but the real world result may not be as endearing.

 The results also only indicate substance abuse risk.
 Participants only reported behaviors relevant to alcohol and cannabis intake.
 Further research into how social, developmental, and cognitive function differs between alcohol-only and cannabis/alcohol combination use would be valuable.

-Effects of Cannabis on Adolescents
+Effects of Cannabis on Drunk Teens

 With crucial changes occurring in the cortex and other brain regions during adolescence, this is a particularly vulnerable growth period for substance use damage.
 And research has shown cannabis potentially induces neural changes to structure, attention, memory, and function in developing brains.